remidinishanth/distributed_systems/README.md

 * Polymorphism

 ### Inheritance
-Inheritance is the concept that we can reuse features or behaviors of a class by inheriting from it.
+Inheritance, the concept that we can reuse features or behaviors of a class by inheriting from it.

 You avoid duplicate code.
 You define a common protocol for a group of classes.